mpollicito/controlled-confusion/README.md

 * [Credits](#credits)
 * [License](#license)

-## Installation
+## Getting Started
 Navigate to the follow link to play:
 Click the Start button to begin.
 Click a card and another to see if they match, repeat until every card has been successfully matched.
+Your score is based on time taken while matching.

-## Usage
+## Local Usage
-First, clone the repository for this app.
+First, clone the [repository](https://github.com/mpollicito/controlled-confusion) for this app to your local machine.
-Navigate to the "src" folder, open the package-JSON file with your preferred terminal,
+Navigate to the "src" folder and open the package-JSON file with your preferred terminal.
-use `npm start` to start the react app.
-See [Test](#Test) for further info.
+Use the command `npm start` to start the react app.
+See [test](#Test) for further info.

 ## Test
 To create your own react app use the following;